-The CBO cost releases of U.S. spending and tax proposals contain valuable news about future primary surpluses priced in by U.S. Treasury markets.
+The CBO cost releases of U.S. spending and tax proposals contain valuable news about future primary surpluses priced in by U.S. Treasury investors.
 Using daily event windows, we find that cost releases with large negative cash flow projections have lowered the valuation of all outstanding Treasurys by more than 20% between 1997 and 2022.
-The Treasury valuation effects of adverse fiscal news are concentrated at longer maturities, with an overall increase of 4% in long-term nominal yields driven by an increase in nominal term premia and inflation expectations and a decrease in convenience yields that offset higher inflation expectations.
-We account for these valuation effects of large bills in a model with Bayesian bond investors who use the cost releases to learn about the long-run dynamics of U.S. deficits, not just the cost of the bill.
-Using the estimated model, we infer that a one percentage point surprise increase in the supply of Treasurys, expressed as a fraction of GDP, corresponds to an increase of the 10-year nominal yield by 31 bps and a drop in the convenience yield of 7.5 bps.
+The valuation effects are concentrated at longer maturities, with an overall increase of 4% in long-term nominal yields driven by an increase in nominal term premia and inflation expectations and a decrease in convenience yields.
+We account for these valuation effects in a model with Bayesian bond investors who use the cost releases to learn about the long-run dynamics of U.S. deficits.
+Using the estimated model, we infer that 57 cents of every dollar in the fiscal expansion is unbacked and passed through to Treasury valuations.
+Our estimates imply that a one percentage point surprise increase in the expected supply of Treasurys, expressed as a fraction of GDP, corresponds to an increase of the 10-year nominal yield by 31 bps and a drop in the convenience yield of 7.5 bps.

-\We thank Hengjie Ai, Jonas Arias, Roc Armenter, Darrell Duffie, David Hirshleifer, Arvind Krishnamurthy, Wenhao Li, Josh Rauh, Juan Carlos Suarez Serrato, and seminar and conference participants at Dartmouth, the Eddie Lunch at Stanford GSB, INSEAD, Bocconi, USC Marshall, the Federal Reserve Bank of Philadelphia, Stockholm School of Economics, Stockholm Business School, Stanford GSB, Wisconsin School of Business, Banco de Mexico, Georgia State University, 2024 David Backus Memorial Conference and 2024 Napa/Sonoma Finance Conference for helpful comments.
+^{}We thank Viral Acharya, Hengjie Ai, Jonas Arias, Roc Armenter, Anna Cieslak, Darrell Duffie, David Hirshleifer, Arvind Krishnamurthy, Wenhao Li, Lira Mota, Carolin Pflueger, Josh Rauh, Juan Carlos Suarez Serrato, Quentin Vandeweyer, Luis Viceira, Annette Vissing-Jorgensen and seminar and conference participants at Dartmouth, the Eddie Lunch at Stanford GSB, INSEAD, Bocconi, USC Marshall, the Federal Reserve Bank of Philadelphia, Stockholm School of Economics, Stockholm Business School, Stanford GSB, Wisconsin School of Business, Banco de Mexico, Georgia State University, Harvard Business School, Wharton, 2024 David Backus Memorial Conference, 2024 Napa/Sonoma Finance Conference (best paper award), 2024 Duke-UNC Asset Pricing Conference, 2024 NBER LTAM and 2024 University of Kentucky Finance Conference for helpful comments.
 We thank Miguel Chumbo for excellent research assistance.